Contact Us for a Free Consultation (213) 542-0979

 Will I Go to Jail If Charged with Extortion in California?

-If you are convicted of PC 518 extortion, it's punishable by up to four years in a state prison and a fine up $10,000.
+If you are convicted of PC 518 extortion, you can be punished by up to four years in state prison and a fine of up to $10,000.

 An example of extortion includes a situation where a person makes threats to expose the extramarital affair of a high-ranking company executive unless they are paid $25,000.